craitano/picoCTF_2018_writeups/GeneralSkills/General_Warmup_1.md

 ### Solution:

 Use a hex to ascii converter to get the flag.
-I just found one online.

 ### Flag: